Bangladesh–Russia relations: State visits

 In 2009, Bangladeshi Prime Minister Sheikh Hasina visited St. Petersburg and met Russian President Vladimir Putin.
 In January 2013, Sheikh Hasina again met Russian President Putin in Moscow.

 Energy cooperation

 In 2012, the two countries signed two key Memorandums of Understanding (MoU) which would further facilitate collaboration between the two countries in developing the nuclear power sector in Bangladesh.
+Russia is funding Rooppur Nuclear Power Plant in Bangladesh with the step of providing electricity to whole of Bangladesh.

 Defence cooperation

 Russia has conducted a military sales effort in Bangladesh and has succeeded with a $124 million deal for eight MIG-29 fighter jets.